raphaelln/movie-ratings/README.md

 docker exec -it movieratings_app_1 sqlite3 /db/twitter-movie-ratings.db
 ```

+This command will open the sqlite command line shell, you can easily execute sql statements to insert the data on the relational database.

 Execute insert statements on the tables (movies, movie_genre and movie_rating), verify if the insights will be updated.

 References and Libraries
 ====================